michelin/kafkactl/README.md

   grantedTo: myNamespace
 ```

-- With this ACL, the namespace "myNamespace" will be owner of topics prefixed by "myPrefix.".
+- With this ACL, the namespace "myNamespace" will be the owner of topics prefixed by "myPrefix.".
 No one else is able to modify these resources.
-- `resourceType` can be `topic`, `connect` or `group`.
+- `resourceType` can be `topic`, `connect`, or `group`.

 ### Role Binding